MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 <!--
 ## Multiple choice prediction

-An accuracy score measures the model's performance.
-A higher accuracy score generally means better model performance, but keep in mind that an extremely high score could indicate a problem with your training data.
+An performance score measures the model's performance.
+A higher performance score generally means better model performance, but keep in mind that an extremely high score could indicate a problem with your training data.
 You have to determine the appropriate level of accuracy for your intended use of the AI model.

-Here is some guidance for accuracy scores:
+Here is some guidance for performance scores:

 |Score |Guidance  |